 What Does SP Mean in Horse Racing?

-In more detail, the Starting Price is crucial for understanding how much you might win from a bet.
+The Starting Price (SP) is crucial for understanding how much you might win from a bet.
 It’s particularly useful for those who prefer to wait until just before the race to make their decisions, as it reflects the most up-to-date market information.
 The SP is widely used in the industry, often serving as a standard for calculating returns on bets made without fixed odds.
+Bookmakers also calculate the SP with an overround built into the odds to ensure their profit margins.

 Why Is SP Important?